 Allcorrect’s art department here.
-A lot of game developers outsource their graphic design to us, from icon sets to concept art.
+Game developers outsource their graphic design to us, from icon sets to concept art.
 We’d like to talk today about why they do that and how to best structure the process.

 We have our own pool of artists.
 They may be in-house employees or freelancers we work with on a long-term basis.
 After taking a look at their portfolio, we give them a test assignment, take a look at their strengths and weaknesses, and make sure they’re reliable.
 Soft skills, incidentally, are a separate and important point without which it’s impossible to work with them.

 There are two main types of clients.
-The first don’t always know exactly what they need, and they’re not always game developers.
-For example, we’ve had marketing agencies asking us to develop characters for their campaigns.
+The first type doesn’t always know what they want.
 In these cases, we set up a call with our art director as well as an art lead and project manager from our side.
 That gives us the opportunity to identify exactly what the client is looking for—the style they like, any existing games they’re modeling theirs after, and more descriptive details like proportions and how cartoonish the characters should look.
 Walking out of that meeting, we have specifications we can use to find the right artists.

 The second type of client has worked with art outsourcers before.
 They often send us detailed specifications on their own with everything we need to get started.
 For our part, we provide talent management and make sure all timelines are followed.

 The cost depends on how many studio hours it takes to draw all the materials.
-Once in a while, an artist isn’t able to handle a project, in that case, we send it to someone else.
+Once in a while, an artist isn’t able to handle a project.
+In that case, we send it to someone else.
 That’s a risk outsourcers take on.
 It’s also another important aspect of an art director’s job, incidentally: the ability to project how much time a job will take from the get-go.
 Read more about how project costs are calculated in our article on the topic.

 Waypoints are built into the timeline at the start to give the client a chance to pick from a few options or confirm that we’re on the right track.
 That means we don’t have to waste time redoing work later on.

 It’s important to stay in contact throughout the project.
 Where the client has processes set up, we integrate into them, many inviting us to their Jira, Slack channel, or other messenger/task manager.
 If they don’t, we add them to our Discord channel.